WILDONE-MSState/remRats/README.md

 remotes::install_github('WILDONE-MSState/remRats')
 ```

+In adition, you need to have locally installed in your computer programs
+[MARK](http://www.phidot.org/software/mark/) and [jags (Just Another
+Gibbs Sampler)](https://mcmc-jags.sourceforge.io/) to operate with some
+of the functiones ofered in {remRats}

 ## Introduction

-Removal experiments are common in ecological research.
-They are used to
-estimate population size, comunity ecology, to manage both endangered or
-invasive populations, or for disease surveillance.
-However, as the
-fundamentals are different, there is a lack of unifying approaches both
+However, as the fundamentals are different, there is a lack of unifying
-to estimate the parameters of interest, or on how to report the results.
+approaches both to estimate the parameters of interest, or on how to
-They also operates at diferent timeframes, shere the impact of removals
+report the results.
+They also operates at diferent timeframes, shere the
-may be relevant or not, also due to population processes (for example,
+impact of removals may be relevant or not, also due to population
-how long an area with rodents will need to be recolonized, and how it is
+processes (for example, how long an area with rodents will need to be
-impacted by the density is unknown).
+recolonized, and how it is impacted by the density is unknown).

 Estimation of population parameters of fish (electrofishing),
 erradication of invasive species, translocation of populations of